 Initial Appointment (90791) Flat fee of $300 for a 75-90 minute session.
-Includes structured, clinical interview, initial impressions and treatment plan, as well as initial contact to collaborate with other health care providers or school and broad-based questionnaires, both as indicated and appropriate.
+Includes structured, clinical interview, initial impressions and treatment plan, and ideally if time allows, initial treatment strategies.
+Initial contact to collaborate with other health care providers or school as well as broad-based questionnaires are also included, if deemed necessary.

 Parent Coaching or Consultation*: Sessions, phone calls, or emails are charged at the base rate of $210 per 60 min, pro-rated on the actual amount of time used, in 5-minute increments.